A-H-Nguyen/A-H-Nguyen/README.md

+## This is completely out of date
+I'll update it eventually.
+Well, first I need to actually make a personal website...

+I had the whole summer to do that but instead I played Elden Ring, did research work, and procrastinated on both by watching copious amounts of YouTube.

 ## About Me

 I am an Undergraduate Electrical and Computer Engineer with a minor in Game Design at Northeastern University in Boston, and am part of the class of 2024.